rasliche/ericraslich/src/site/index.md

 layout: 'layouts/home.html'
 update:
     title: 'I made some stickers'
     summary: "As a way of experimenting, learning, getting rid of the stickers I already made...
 I made a website!
-Check it out and if you fancy the design, I'd love to see what you do with it!"
+Check it out and if you dig the design, I'd love to see what you do with it!"
     learnMore:
         link: 'https://keywestgroundparrot.com'
         text: 'KeyWestGroundParrot.com'